-Correction Policy & Methodology How we verify scams and handle mistakes
+Correction Policy & Methodology How we verify scams and handle mistakes in 2026

-about how we work and to give you a way to correct us when we mess up.
+We are not perfect.
+Sometimes we get things wrong.
+Sometimes new information comes to light.
+That is why we have this policy — to be transparent about how we work and to give you a way to correct us when we mess up.

 Every scam report in our database goes through a multi-step verification process.
+We do not just take someone’s word for it — we check the evidence ourselves using on-chain data and community feedback.

 Submission